Elvric/ClassNotes/Winter2018/Comp310.md

 The idea came from the need of file sharing system.
 TTS was tried by IBM then stopped they then tried CMS.
 The main goal was to get a multiuser time-sharing system.

 ### Components:
-- Host actual phyisical maching
+- Host actual phyisical machine
 - VMM or hypervisor, creates the virtual machines on top of it and runs them
 - Guest processes provided with virtual copy of the host.